shoppimon/authoritah/README.md

 person, a machine authenticating with an API key, a default "anonymous" user, etc.)

 Identities can have **roles** - in *authoritah*, an identity's roles are usually in relation to a given **context object**, although identities can have default roles as well.

+In *authoritah* you are not expected to use a specific structure for identity objects - they are opaque as far as the library is concerned, and are only passed around between different callables you provide.

 ### Roles
 A role is given to an identity, and defines a set of **permissions** - actions